andrewwhe/hackgt2014/README.md

 ==========

 A chrome extension that presents your browser history in an aesthetic and functionally unique manner.

-## Features
-### Done
-- visualize most frequented sites by sphere size
+Check it out [here](https://chrome.google.com/webstore/detail/historilyzr/ccngdpkjkipliahlgmmjlkbfpakhondl)!

-### Future
+###The Future
-- list most common sites
-- newtab that allows a keyboard shortcut to most common sites
-- other visualizations (most recent sites?)
++ Make links clickable to open webpage

 Made for HackGT 2014 by Andrew He and Sean Kallungal.